Ido-Don/commander/README.md

 # commander

+Commander is a cli scraping tool for network devices.

+* blazingly fast
+* multi-threaded
+* secure by design - stores every connection information (passwords, IPs, ect...) in [Keepass](https://keepass.info)

-Commander is a cli scraping tool for network devices. it offers the ability to connect to multiple devices and run a command at once.
+it offers the ability to send commands to multiple devices at once.

+networking and IT teams work hard to maintain a level of standardization in the network but with a  large scale networks it becomes almost impossible. so we leave our networks scattered and flawed or spend hours doing it by hand. tools like [Ansible](https://www.ansible.com/), [Puppet](https://www.puppet.com/) and [Chef](https://www.chef.io/) are also really great for maintaining standardization, but they come with a very high learning carve, another set of infrastructure that you need to manage and are sometimes are a headache to set up.

 ## Installation